sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/celebrate.md

 **External requests:**

 - See how to [send swag](../../departments/marketing/swag.md) to people outside of Sourcegraph.

-## Sending gifts via mail

-If you require a teammate's address to send a gift, please ask the teammate directly if they are comfortable sharing their address for gift purposes.
-(While People Ops and managers do have access to address information, it is considered confidential and just as with other information of sensitive nature, we are unable to share it as with others).

-_Happy celebrating!_

----

 For any additional questions, feel free to reach out to people-ops@sourcegraph.com or the [#ask-people-team](https://sourcegraph.slack.com/archives/CQAGQKC4A) channel in Slack.